percyhealth/percyhealth/README.md

 ## Setup

+1. Clone this repository into Visual Studio Code
-1. Add the file `.env` in the root directory (contact an admin or contributor for this information)
+2. Add the file `.env` in the root directory (contact an admin or contributor for this information)
-2. Run `yarn` to install all packages
+3. Run `yarn` to install all packages
-3. Run `yarn dev` to start the server
+4. Run `yarn dev` to start the server

 ## Testing